Looking After Your Hearing - Tinnitus Awareness

 There are a number of things we need to think about and change to avoid some damage.
-Giving yourself some distance from equipment where possible will make a big difference.
-Unfortunately, many musicians find themselves playing in tiny venues with no room for spreading out.
-With other equipment/musicians competing in your frequency area you can find yourself battling to hear, despite your close proximity to your own amp or monitor.
-I recall being unable to hear a 50w valve amp turned up to 7 when I am stood only 8 foot away from it.. if this is happening something is wrong and it's not solved by buying a 100w version!
-Work out what/who it is and fix it!
+Giving yourself some distance from equipment where possible will make a big difference, the role off of sound pressure over a few metres is significant.
+Unfortunately, many musicians find themselves playing in tiny venues with no room for spreading out and are on top of their amps.
+With other equipment/musicians competing in your frequency area, you can find yourself battling to hear despite your close proximity to your own amp or monitor.
+I've found open back cabs and combos have helped me get a better sound in small venues.
+This is because a significant percentage of the sound comes out of the back giving you a more ambience.

 Drummers will naturally setup cymbals at the other musicians shoulder/head height which can be very harsh on the ears, especially if you play regularly.
 This is even a problem for vocalists using in ear monitors (IEMs) as the cymbals are picked up by the vocalists microphones.
 Again, the cymbal frequencies are the same as the top end of a vocal or high notes of a guitar which means everyone is competing for the same sound space.
 This is difficult to avoid without boxing the drummer in with a Perspex sound shield!
 I promise you, this will be hugely insulting if you suggest it.
 However, if everybody can control their volume the drummer will most likely follow and in many cases be able to play far more dynamically.